ssxv/react-dropdown-date/README.md

 ## `Date` component, with combined functionality
 see further below for individual components
 ```
-import Date from 'react-dropdown-date';
+import DropdownDate from 'react-dropdown-date';

-<Date
+<DropdownDate
   startDate={                         // optional, if not provided 1900-01-01 is startDate
     '2012-02-14'                      // 'yyyy-mm-dd' format only
   }